-OVERVIEW OF Durham COMMUNITY POWER
+OVERVIEW OF DURHAM COMMUNITY POWER

 Durham Community Power is a program authorized under RSA 53-E to provide electricity supply service for the Town's residents, businesses, and other types of customers.
-The program will only launch if it is able to initially offer residential default rates that are lower than or competitive with those offered by Eversource and NH Electric Cooperative.
+The program will only launch if it is able to initially offer residential default rates that are lower than or competitive with those offered by Eversource.
 Thereafter, the program will:

-- Serve as the default electricity supplier for all customers on a default "opt-out" basis; - Offer innovative services and generation rates to customers on an "opt-in" or "opt-up" basis (such as 100% renewable premium products, time-varying rates and Net Energy Metering generation credits for customers with solar photovoltaics); - Operate on a competitive basis, in that customers may choose to switch between Durham Community Power, service provided by Competitive Electric Power Suppliers, and utilityprovided default service; and - Be self-funded through revenues generated by participating customers (the Town will not use taxes to cover program expenses).
+- Serve as the default electricity supplier for all customers on a default "opt-out" basis, except that customers served by competitive electric power suppliers or New Hampshire Electric Cooperative will be offered service on an "opt-in" basis; - Offer innovative services and generation rates to customers on an "opt-in" or "opt-up" basis (such as 100% renewable premium products, time-varying rates and Net Energy Metering generation credits for customers with solar photovoltaics); - Operate on a competitive basis, in that customers may choose to switch between Durham Community Power, service provided by Competitive Electric Power Suppliers, and utilityprovided default service; and - Be self-funded through revenues generated by participating customers (the Town will not use taxes to cover program expenses).